About 8 Auspicious Symbols in Buddhism – Ashtamangala

 8 auspicious symbols feng shui

 The 8 auspicious symbols are popular choices for good luck emblems to use in feng shui applications.
 The Eight Buddhist symbols are considered bringers of good fortune by the faithful.
-They adorn most temples and monasteries in Tibet.
+They adorn most temples and in Tibet.
 The symbols draw positive energies of prosperity and harmony into a feng shui design.

 Leave a Reply